vasile-coste/simple-water-stores/README.md

 ## `App Specs`
 - API was build using Laravel v8
-    - the DB choosen for this project is MySQL and was created using migration
+    - the DB chosen for this project is MySQL and was created using migration
 - App was build using VueJS v2.
 Pugin that were used in this project:
     - vuex
     - vue-router